 - White Level Compositor Only

-To define the levels, use the eyedropper to select a color sample of a displayed image.
+To define the black and white levels, use the eyedropper to select a color sample of a displayed image.

 - Tone Compositor Only